 Finance Degrees and Programs: What You’ll Study

-Explore your options for finance course examples, certification requirements and master’s programs.
+Explore your options for finance degrees, professional certification requirements and advanced master’s programs.

 Bachelor’s Degree Programs in Finance

 A four-year undergraduate degree with a focus on finance will pave the way for a career in areas such as commercial banking, financial planning, investment banking, money managing, insurance and real estate.
 One great aspect of finance is that each subfield is connected, making your skills apply to a broad range of potential positions.
 You have the option of focusing on a specific area right away, such as accounting or finance.
 Or, you can choose a bachelor’s degree program that will impart a base of general knowledge before you decide on a focus.

 While a bachelor’s degree finance program is often a stepping-stone to graduate degree programs, it will qualify you for many entry-level jobs.
 The outlook for moving up in the finance world is good for motivated workers.
 With a solid knowledge base and business savvy, you’ll be well positioned to move up the ladder within just a few years’ time.

 To illustrate some typical finance courses at the bachelor’s level , we’ll look at the 180-credit program at Colorado Technical University.
 CTU* offers this Bachelor of Science in Business Administration (BSBA) with a concentration in Finance in both on-campus and online formats.

 Students can choose concentrations in Financial Accounting, Investments, International Finance, Money and Capital Markets, Risk Management and Corporate Finance.
 The core courses listed here are required for each.

 - Introductory Human Resource Management

 - Personal Finance Concepts